alces-software/adminware/README.md

 `ADMINWARE_MAX_SSH`

 # Delay Between Jobs
-There is a minor delay between starting new Jobs, and by extension, opening new `SSH` connections.
-This is useful for spreading out the operations preformed by the Jobs.
+There is a minor delay between starting new Jobs.
+This causes the initial `SSH` connections to be spread out whist the Jobs are starting.

 The delay defaults to 0.2s, but can be changed by setting:
 `ADMINWARE_START_DELAY`